Ready Region Southeastern

 Strengthening QualityWe will ensure all components are in place to coordinate quality measurement and guide improvement in publicly funded classrooms as part of VQB5.

-The Virginia Department of Education administers VQB5 as established by the Virginia Board of Education.
-To learn more, visit the VDOE website.
+• The Virginia Department of Education administers VQB5 as established by the Virginia Board of Education.
+To learn more, visit the VDOE Quality Measurement and Improvement (VQB5) website or e-mail vqb5@doe.virginia.edu.

 Building RelationshipsWe will engage with leaders across the region to facilitate buy-in for shared accountability and benefit.